blashin888/GL-Whitepaper/docs/en/04_AI_Side.md

 It is not controlled.

-It changes with context,
+It changes through relation,
-with distance,
-with time.
+across context, distance, and time.

 ---